devonfw-ng-adv-training/refresher/README.md

 ### Backup branch

-backup branch exists [here](https://github.com/devonfw-ng-adv-training/refresher/tree/2-start-exercise-two) and will be used in the next step
+backup branch exists as [2-start-exercise-two](https://github.com/devonfw-ng-adv-training/refresher/tree/2-start-exercise-two) and will be used in the next step

 ## 3. Exercise Two: setting up a state for counter